Analyzing BioCryst Pharmaceuticals's Unusual Options Activity | Benzinga

 Analyzing BioCryst Pharmaceuticals's Unusual Options Activity

-On Thursday, shares of BioCryst Pharmaceuticals (NASDAQ:BCRX) saw unusual options activity.
-After the option alert, the stock price moved up to $16.95.
+On Tuesday, shares of BioCryst Pharmaceuticals (NASDAQ:BCRX) saw unusual options activity.
+After the option alert, the stock price moved down to $16.8.

 - Sentiment: BULLISH